thosgood/this-weeks-finds/markdown/251-300/week263.md

 But what's *really* cool is that $n$-groups can also be thought of as topological spaces.
 This lets us build every space as a "layer cake" where the layers are groups!
 These groups are called the "homotopy groups" of the space.
-The nth homotopy group keeps track of how many n-dimensional holes the space has - see ["Week 102"](#week102) for details.
+The $n$th homotopy group keeps track of how many n-dimensional holes the space has - see ["Week 102"](#week102) for details.